 Yes, definitely.
 The MJ programme is designed to give you the tools and training required to work in a news organisation regardless of what you have studied before, or what experience you might have.
 We encourage students with varied backgrounds to apply.
 Typically our student body includes law, economics and finance graduates, as well as those who have studied languages, and a variety of other subjects.
 Many of our students have had working experience in different professions.
 We also encourage those with journalism experience who might wish to upgrade their skills to apply.
 You will find our Admissions requirements here.

-Yes, you will need to supply your transcripts as well as all the other material specified on the Admissions page.
+Yes, you will need to supply your transcripts as well as all the other material specified in the Admissions page.

-(Please mark your online application number on each page of the document. )
+(Please include your online application number on each page of the document. )

 You should mark the programme name, your name and online application reference number on the envelopes.

 4. When is the latest submission date for supporting documents, e.g. TOEFL/IELTS result?

 You should try and submit as soon as possible.
 For example, if you have just sat the TOEFL/IELTS test but the results have not yet been released, please indicate this clearly in the ‘English Language Requirement’ field of the online application form and request the result be sent directly to the University once available.
 Generally speaking, you will only receive a conditional offer of admission after all your supporting documents are submitted.